shayanshabani/Edge-DAG-Real-Time-Scheduler/README.md

 Our findings reveal a crucial trade-off: the "best" algorithm is entirely dependent on the specific performance goals of the edge application.

 ---
-Of course.
-Here is the complete, updated code block for the "Key Findings at a Glance" section, reflecting that PSO is the winner for energy consumption and providing the detailed rationale.

-You can copy and paste this entire block to replace the old one in your `README.md`.

----

 ## 📊 Key Findings at a Glance